Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 - The brick aqueduct cutting through the grounds with cherry trees on both sides

-- Forested hillside behind the temple creating layered spring colors
+- The forested hillside behind the temple creates layered spring colors

 - Quieter sub-temples with private gardens and additional cherry plantings

-Quick Pick: Climb to the second floor of Sanmon gate for elevated cherry blossom views across Kyoto (separate admission).
+- Best angle: Climb to the second floor of the Sanmon gate for elevated cherry blossom views across Kyoto (separate admission)

 Takeaway: Nanzen-ji rewards the uphill walk from the southern end of the Philosopher's Path with cherry trees that feel integrated into the temple grounds rather than simply planted along pathways.
 The combination of the massive wooden gate, historic aqueduct, and mountain backdrop gives you multiple compositions to work with, especially in morning light when the stone structures cast interesting shadows across the blossoms.